FreaktheBear/AnvilTime/README.md

 This software is tested on a Raspberry Pi Pico W and works together with the AnvilDashboardTempHum repository.
 The Pico is flashed with the following Anvil firmware: https://github.com/anvil-works/anvil-pico/releases/tag/v0.2.0

+Please bear in mind that the Pico W RTC first has to be set correctly.
+This part of the code can be find in the boot.py file:

 ## Used third party info ##
 The timezone information and DST formulas are based on the information from the following websites: http://www.webexhibits.org/daylightsaving/i.html (EU formulas valid from 1996 till 2099)